pbowyer/pusher-crowd/README.md

 # Rationale

-pusher-crowd exists to detect and help you respond to the following situations:
+pusher-crowd exists to detect and allow you to take action in the following situations:

 1. A user having the same page open in multiple tabs
 2. Multiple users having the same page open in multiple tabs